Updated On 15 February, 2023

 Question 1.
 Is penetration test a mandatory requirement under HIPAA?

 As per § 164.308(a)(8) of HIPAA, it is mandatory for a covered entity to perform a periodic technical evaluation for analyzing the security of ePHI.
-It must be noted that vulnerability assessment and penetration test are two of the most important methods for testing security controls.
+It must be noted that a vulnerability assessment and penetration test are two of the most important methods for testing security controls.
 Herein this term – “technical evaluation” – we can consider penetration tests.

-Moreover, in October 2008, NIST published a white paper called An Introductory Resource Guide for Implementing the Health Insurance Portability and Accountability Act (HIPAA) Security Rule which suggests conducting of penetration tests to test the effectiveness of security controls, if appropriate and reasonable.
+Moreover, in October 2008, NIST published a white paper called An Introductory Resource Guide for Implementing the Health Insurance Portability and Accountability Act (HIPAA) Security Rule which suggests conducting of penetration tests to test the effectiveness of security controls, if appropriate, and reasonable.